interlay/interbtc-spec/btcrelay-spec/docs/source/spec/parser.rst

 Extracts the OP_RETURN of a given transaction.
 The OP_RETURN field can be used to store `80 bytes in a given Bitcoin transaction <https://bitcoin.stackexchange.com/questions/29554/explanation-of-what-an-op-return-transaction-looks-like>`_.
 The transaction output that includes the OP_RETURN is provably unspendable.

-.. note:: The OP_RETURN field is used to include replay protection data in the PolkaBTC *Issue*, *Redeem*, and *Replace* protocols.
+.. note:: The OP_RETURN field is used to include replay protection data in the interBTC *Issue*, *Redeem*, and *Replace* protocols.

 *Function Signature*